Text Compare

 Example

-A changed line is shown with old and new content:
+A changed status line is reported with the removed version and the added version:

 Original